Asteroid Belt: what is it and how did it form?

 So the asteroid belt we observe today represents the remnants of a heavily depleted reservoir of planetesimals.

-A view of Jupiter and its moon Europa captured on 25 August 2020 by the Hubble Space Telescope.
 Did Jupiter migrate inwards and outwards, causing a disruption in the early Solar System?
 Credit: NASA, ESA, A. Simon (Goddard Space Flight Center), and M. H. Wong (University of California, Berkeley) and the OPAL team.

-Perhaps this orbital region actually started with no rocky material in it at all, and it has been filled up over Solar System history with planetesimals born elsewhere in the Solar System.
+Perhaps this orbital region actually started with no rocky material in it at all, and has been filled up over Solar System history with planetesimals born elsewhere in the Solar System.

 In this way, the sculpting of the asteroid belt may be a story of accumulation rather than depletion.